ubuntu/authd/docs/reference/troubleshooting.md

 ### File ownership on shared network resources (e.g. NFS, Samba)

-The UIDs and GIDs assigned to users and groups by authd are unique to each machine.
+The user identifiers (UIDs) and group identifiers (GIDs) assigned by authd are unique to each machine.
 This means that when using authd with NFS or Samba, the UIDs and GIDs of users and groups on the server will not match those on the client machines, which leads to permission issues.